 Monday, December 17th, 2012

-Both of those, and many more, are polymers.
+Many people don’t think of things such as bulletproof glass and Kevlar as plastics, but both of them and many more are polymers.
 When someone mentions bulletproof glass they most likely are talking about polycarbonate, an ultra-tough plastic material also used to make helmets for football players, cyclists, and astronauts.
 Nearly every article about personal ballistic protection includes the word Kevlar, but rarely is it noted that Kevlar is an aramid fiber—and a DuPont registered trademark.

 On the other side, the specialists who develop and design protective gear such as body armor know full well the advantages of plastics in their work, and are using polymers as they relentlessly advance the state of the art.
 An outstanding example is Auxetix, a small company in southwest England creatively ignoring the law of elasticity that says a material stretches in proportion to the force applied, and becomes thinner.